 Selling to the Countess

-If you believe to have an innovative product or service or believe you can offer the Trust cost savings then please contact one of the team.
+The procurement department advertises all its formal requirements through the Atamis e-tendering portal.
+If you believe to have an innovative product or service or believe you can offer the Trust cost savings, then please contact one of the team.

-As part of our obligations to meet with transparency requirements, all Trust awarded contracts over the value of £25,000 will be made available on the Website: Contracts Finder In addition all awards made in excess of the EU Procurement Threshold are located on Tenders Electronic
+As part of our obligations to meet with transparency requirements, all Trust awarded contracts over the value of £30,000 (inc VAT) will be made available on the Website: Contracts Finder in addition all awards made in excess of the EU procurement threshold are located on Tenders Electronic.

 The following files show the Trust's spend by supplier for previous Financial Years:

-The purchasing team is responsible for general transactional and tacticle purchasing activities.
+The purchasing team is responsible for general transactional and tactical purchasing activities.
 This includes customer services, purchase order queries, delivery queries, pricing agreements, quotation exercises, mid value tendering and equipment maintenance contract management.
 The team generally manage expenditure up to the value of £100,000.
-Further information can be obrained by clicking here, Purchasing and Supplies Teams
+You can find further information on the purchasing and supplies teams here.

-The Strategic Procurement team are responsible for all major cost reduction schemes, European Procurement Directive compliance and overall commercial and procurement advice to the organisation.
+The strategic procurement team are responsible for all major cost reduction schemes, European Procurement Directive compliance and overall commercial and procurement advice to the organisation.
 The team generally manage all contract expenditure in excess of £100,000.
-Further information can be obrained by clicking here, Strategic Procurement and Tendering.
+You can find further information on the strategic procurement and tendering team here.

-The Supplies team are responsible for the Trusts Goods Receipt & Distribution Centre, Materials Management Service and overall logistics strategy for the organisation.
-Further information can be obrained by clicking here, Deliveries
+The Supplies team are responsible for the Trusts goods receipt & distribution centre, materials management service and overall logistics strategy for the organisation.
+You can find futher information about supplies and deliveries here.

 The Clinical Procurement Specialist Nurse is responsible for clinical engagement, co-ordinating clinical trials of alternative, new and innovative products and management of supplier representatives in relation to such projects.
 The service also acts in an advisory capacity including product problems or sourcing alternatives when required.
-Further information can be obrained by clicking here, Product Trials and Clinical Innovation
+You can find further information about product trials and clinical innovation here